theshaune/node.express.wildcard-and-optional-routes/README.md

 This project is a sample to illustrate using wildcards with optional parameters in [express.js](http://expressjs.com/).
 The project was bootstrapped with the node express generator.
-The only file that has been modifies is `/routes/users.js`
+The only file that has been modified is `/routes/users.js`.

 ## Getting started